BradleyCodeU/bradleycodeu.github.io/_apcsa/ch7arraysandarraylists/ch7pizzatoppings.md

     //      Search the array using a TRADITIONAL FOR LOOP to determine if the string is in the arraylist

-    //           Use the indexOf method and remove method to find and remove that pizza topping
+    //           Find and remove that pizza topping

     //           Use toString to print the new list OR print "That is not in the list"